ScrapeGraphAI/Scrapegraph-ai/README.md

 ```

-### Case 2: Extracting informations using Docker
+### Case 2: Extracting information using Docker

-Note: before using the local model remeber to create the docker container!
+Note: before using the local model remember to create the docker container!
 ```text
     docker-compose up -d
     docker exec -it ollama ollama run stablelm-zephyr